Corporations are facing increased pressure to apply climate-related governance, strategy, risk metrics and disclosure.

 Our Climate Risk Governance team can help you determine if your finance and governance teams are ready.

-Climate change has rapidly mainstreamed as a financial risk issue in Australia, driven by institutional investors and market regulators.
-Disclosing corporations face increased pressure to apply the governance, strategy, risk metrics and disclosure framework set out in the 2017 Recommendations of the Bloomberg Taskforce on Climate-related Financial Disclosures.
-The release of a joint bulletin by the Australian Accounting Standards Board (AASB) and the Auditing and Assurance Standards Board’s (AuASB) on the relevance of climate risk assumptions to accounting estimates indicates that financial statements will now also be the subject of increased scrutiny.
+Climate change as rapidly mainstreamed as a financial risk issue in Australia, driven by institutional investors and market regulators.
+Corporations now have little option but to apply the governance, strategy, risk metrics and disclosure framework set out in the 2017 Recommendations of the Bloomberg Taskforce on Climate-related Financial Disclosures (TCFD) in their narrative disclosures, following updated Regulatory Guidance from the Australian Securities & Investments Commission (ASIC).
+Financial statements are also likely to be the subject of increased scrutiny, following the release of a joint bulletin by the Australian Accounting Standards Board (AASB) and the Auditing and Assurance Standards Board’s (AuASB) on the relevance of climate risk assumptions to accounting estimates.

 As a consequence, report preparers, assurers and auditors must approach climate change-related issues with the same degree of rigour as any other financial variable.
 A failure to do so may leave corporations and their directors increasingly exposed to claims for breach of duty and/or misleading disclosure under the Corporations Act.

-Many finance and governance professionals feel they lack capacity on climate-related financial risks, and are ill-prepared to deal with this issue in the assurance process.
+Finance and governance professionals may feel they lack capacity on climate-related financial risks, and are ill-prepared to deal with this issue in the assurance process.
 As climate-related financial risk reporting moves swiftly into the audit mainstream, how can you prepare?

-In this article, our Climate Risk Governance team set out a number of recent developments relevant to financial report preparation that are critical to the provision of a true and fair view of financial position, performance and prospects, and to the management of misleading disclosure risks under the Corporations Act.
+In this primer, MinterEllison’s Climate Risk Governance team set out a number of recent developments relevant to financial report preparation that are critical to the provision of a true and fair view of financial position, performance and prospects, and to the management of misleading disclosure risks under the Corporations Act.

 Leading market stakeholders – from large institutional investors, to credit ratings agencies and prudential regulators – now recognise climate change as a significant economic and financial risk (and opportunity) over both the long- and shorter-term.
 Such risks and opportunities arise not only from the physical or ecological impacts of climate change, but associated economic transition risks (such as capital market dynamics, including technological developments, and shifting investor, insurer and customer views), and litigation exposures (both regulatory and private).

 Baseline disclosure expectations around climate-related financial risks have been elevated accordingly.
-The ‘voluntary’ disclosure Recommendations of the Bloomberg Taskforce on Climate-related Financial Disclosures (2017) (TCFD Recommendations) are rapidly moving from ‘best practice’ to standard.
-And the bar is set to be raised further this annual reporting season, with the Australian Accounting Standards Board and Auditing and Assurance Standards Board’s joint guidance on materiality assessments regarding climate-related assumptions within financial statement accounting estimates.
+The ‘voluntary’ disclosure Recommendations of the Bloomberg Taskforce on Climate-related Financial Disclosures (2017) (TCFD Recommendations) are rapidly moving from ‘best practice’ to standard, with specific reference in ASIC Regulatory Guides.
+And the bar is set to be raised further, with the Australian Accounting Standards Board and Auditing and Assurance Standards Board’s joint guidance on materiality assessments regarding climate-related assumptions within financial statement accounting estimates.

 Financial statements must provide true and fair view of financial position and performance (s 297 Corporations Act).
 Compliance with accounting standards is required (s 296), but additional information must be provided where that is necessary to provide a ‘true and fair view’ (note to s 297).